openlibhums/memory-alpha/content/support/guides/workflow-editor-prepub.md

 ## Verify DOIs
 Articles usually have a DOI (Digital Object Identifier) automatically assigned and created (‘minted’) for them by Janeway.
 The DOI serves as both a unique identifier and a permalink.
 The **Verify DOI** step lets you check if the DOI is working successfully as a permalink.

-If the DOI only has two ‘hops’, or two steps (shown as bullet points), this means that no further changes are needed and you are ready to proceed.
+DOI links should redirect to the article, without intermediate steps.
+To ensure the redirect is working properly, you can check the number of "hops" shown in the bulleted list.
+There should be no more than two.
 See the image below for example.

 ![“ “](../images/workflow/prepub_doi.png)